senlin/so-mobile-map-widget/readme.txt

 == Description ==

 Mobile Map Widget is meant for websites that target browsing via mobile devices.
-This widget adds a mobile-optimised Static Google Map Image with a colored pin centered on your destination.
+This widget adds a mobile-optimised Static Google Maps Image with a colored pin centered on your destination.
 Once clicked it opens the Google mobile maps website where you can fill in your Current Location if it is not already there.
 Then you can see the directions from your location to the destination as well as the map with the route of your choice.
 Optimised for mobile use.
-Google Static Maps API-key is optional.
+Google Static Maps API-key is required.

 The reason we developed the Mobile Map Widget as a plugin, is because while implementing the widget for a mobile framework we were building for the hospitality industry, we realised that this widget can come in handy for many other scenarios too.
 It can for example be added to a company website to help people find the office location from wherever in the city they are.
 A travel information site can use it to include maps of tourist attractions, bars and restaurants can use it, you can use it to direct people to your new home, it can even come in handy for if you organise a party with a location that is kept secret till the very last moment!

-We used the [Static Maps API V2 Developer Guide](https://developers.google.com/maps/documentation/staticmaps/) to build the URLs needed to show the Static Map Image as well as the proper link.

 Once activated you can go to your Widgets (in the backend under Appearance or via the Customizer) and drag the Mobile Map Widget to the sidebar of your choice.
 When you have placed the widget in a sidebar you need to fill in the following data:

  1. Title (optional).

  2. Destination.
-Since 2014.07.30 you can add an address or use the coordinates.
+Use an address or use the coordinates.
 The map will also be automatically centered on this location.

  3. Color of the pin.
 You can choose from black, brown, green, purple, yellow, blue, gray, orange, red, white.